YangCatalog/deployment/README.md

 docker-compose up
 ```

-The `docker-compose build` should build container images for the
+The `docker-compose build` command will build container images for the
 various components of the YANG Catalog.

 The `docker-compose up` will start containers from these images, as
-well as from some third-party container images (e.g. RabbitMQ,
-Redis) and combine them into a functional local deployment
+well as the neccessary third-party images and combine them into a functional local deployment
-of the YANG Catalog, which should be accessible on
+of the YANG Catalog, which should be accessible at
 http://localhost

-Make sure that you will start the OpenSearch Dockerfile as well
-since in production environment this is not used and an AWS OpenSearch
-instance is used instead

-## Status
+All containers have access to a shared volume at `/var/yang`, which is also mapped to the same directory on the host.

 ### OpenSearch

-OpenSearch instance can be started in two different ways.
-Locally
-you can set "os-aws" in your yangcatalog.conf file to `False` and start
- OpenSearch manually using `docker run` command.
-Also, os-host
+For development, OpenSearch is run directly in the local environment as a docker container.
-has to be set to the OpenSearch's instance IP (k8s setup) or
+The `opensearch-aws` option needs to be set to `False`, `opensearch-host`,
-`yc-opensearch` (docker-compose setup) and port to `9200`.
-We use AWS's OpenSearch service in production.
-This instance runs on different server and is connected to the YANG Catalog server.
-For this the "os-aws" option needs to be
+which is the hostname containers will use to try and connect to OpenSearch,
-set to `True` and os-host set to whatever URL AWS provides for OpenSearch.
+needs to be set to `yc-opensearch`, and `opensearch-port` to `9200`.

-In AWS make sure that this URL is not opened for internet but is opened for
-the other instance that is running yangcatalog.org
+In the production environment, we use [Amazon's OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html).
+Here `opensearch-aws` needs to be set to `True`, `opensearch-host` and `opensearch-port` must be configured
+according to the information provided in the AWS console.

 ### Logging

-All the logging is done to different files that should be located in
-one directory which is specified in yangcatalog.conf config file.
-Normally you would find this in /var/yang/logs.
-This directory is
-a volume shared with host system.
-All the logs can be checked and
-filtered using YANG Catalog admin UI if you have access to that.
+All logs are stored in a directory configured in yangcatalog.conf, by default `/var/yang/logs`.
+Logs can also be read and filtered through YANG Catalog's admin UI.

 ### ConfD

-The YANG Catalog requires ConfD, which is not open source and cannot
+YANG Catalog requires ConfD, which is proprietary software and can not be freely distributed.
-be included here in the same way as the other components.
-In order
-for YANG Catalog to be working you need to acquire confd since this
-is a beating heart of YANG Catalog and contains all the metadata
-about each module.
-Confd binary is copied to resources and each
-docker service that will need this will install it in its own
-container.
+ConfD can be aquired from [Tail-F Systems](https://www.tail-f.com).

 ### Kubernetes support